nmorduch/susan/index.md

 published: true
 ---

 Welcome!
 My goal for this website is to help you get a better sense of me and my psychotherapy practice.
 I work with both adults and children.
-If after reading my information, you are interested in exploring how you might work with me, please call, so we can discuss your needs and determine if we might work well together.
+If after reading my information, you are interested in exploring how you might be able to work with me, please call, so we can discuss your needs and determine if we might work well together.

 <div class="col-xs-12 margin-trailer-dbl">
 	{% include html/name_short.html class="name--small pull-right" %}